athena-framework/website/docs/why_athena.md

 ### HTTP REST API

 At its core, Athena Framework is a MVC web application framework.
-It can be used to serve any kind of content, but best lends itself to creating RESTful JSON APIs due to the features the framework as explained in the previous section, as well as due its native JSON support:
+It can be used to serve any kind of content, but best lends itself to creating RESTful JSON APIs due to the features explained in the previous section, as well as due its native JSON support:

 * Objects returned from the controller are JSON serialized by default
 * Native support for both [ASR::Serializable][] and [JSON::Serializable](https://crystal-lang.org/api/JSON/Serializable.html)